Anderson Silva: Record-setting championship reign

 "There are many people saying I was disrespecting Côté, but this is absolutely not true.
 My game plan since the beginning was fight five rounds, inducing him to commit mistakes and capitalize on that during the first three rounds and look for the knockout during the fourth and fifth rounds.
 It was working, and the biggest proof of that is that I almost didn't waste any blows.
 I connected with a couple of good punches and knees, but unfortunately he got hurt and the fight was over.
 This is not my fault."

 On 18 April 2009, at UFC 97 in Montreal, Quebec, Canada, Silva defeated Brazilian Jiu-Jitsu blackbelt Thales Leites by unanimous decision, and recorded his UFC record 9th consecutive win in the octagon.
 Leites is credited with being the first man in UFC history to take Silva through 5 rounds to a judges' decision.
 The crowd repeatedly booed his lackluster performance, bored expression, and frustrated attempts to goad his opponent into fighting, and in the 4th and 5th rounds took to dancing, lowering his guard and slapping his opponent without retaliation.
 Following the fight, Dana White has stated that he was "embarrassed" by Silva's performance, but still said that he believes him to be "the best pound-for-pound fighter in the world".

 At UFC 101 which took place on 8 August 2009, in Philadelphia, Pennsylvania, Silva again fought at 205 pounds against former UFC Light Heavyweight Champion Forrest Griffin.
 Griffin was knocked down three times in the first round.
 The bout earned Silva Beatdown of the Year honors from Sherdog.
 The bout shared those honors with the second bout between Brock Lesnar and Frank Mir.
-Both fighters were awarded $60,000 as Fight of the Night bonuses and Silva received $60,000 in bonus money for Knockout of the Night.
+Both fighters were awarded $60,000 as Fight of the Night bonuses and Silva received an extra $60,000 in bonus money for Knockout of the Night.
+This was also awarded the 2009 Knockout of the Year.

 After defeating Griffin, a Yahoo!
 Sports reporter allegedly claimed that Silva's manager, Ed Soares, had confirmed that Silva would abandon his Middleweight belt to fight at Light Heavyweight.
 However, Soares and a UFC spokesperson confirmed that a conversation agreeing Silva would permanently move up to Light Heavyweight never took place.
 Silva did not relinquish his title to fight exclusively at Light Heavyweight.
 Soares stated his attorney plans to speak to Yahoo!
 Sports about the matter.